Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Proofs

 \begin{enumerate}[label=(S\arabic*)] \item $n\ll p_n$ and $\log p_n=O(n^\alpha)$, $\alpha \in(0,\infty)$. \item Let $S_0 \subset \{1, \dots, p_n \}$ denote the set of indices of the rows in $\mathbf{B}_0$ with at least one nonzero entry.
 Then $|S_0|=s_0$ satisfies $1\leq s_0$ and $ s_0=o(n)$. \end{enumerate}

 We need to consider these more general assumptions (S1)-(S2) in order to prove Theorems \ref{thm_inconsistent} and \ref{thm_C}.
 To derive the main results, we also need to construct a suitable test function.
 For the test function given in Lemma \ref{pg_prop} below, we need to first introduce the following notation.
+For each $S$ satisfying that $|S|=o(n/\log p_n)$, define the set $\mathcal{M}$ as